Grand Chalet: Conversion into a hotel

 An advertising engraving, showing the Hôtel-Pension du Grand Chalet in the 1850s.
 The gallery on the south side, added in the 19th century, was later dismantled.
-The three iconic poplars on the north side are visible.
+The three iconic poplars on the north side are visible (the inscription "Année 1754" refers to the house's construction period).

 In 1852, the Grand Chalet was turned into a hotel by Rodolphe Henchoz de Loës, a great-grandson of Jean-David Henchoz.
 At that time, the Grand Chalet was inhabited by only one member of the family Henchoz.
 Most likely it was the pastor Charles Scholl.
 Charles Scholl was a grandson of Gabriel Henchoz, who was the second brother of Jean-David Henchoz.
 It was during the course of the conversion into a hotel that Rodolphe Henchoz de Loës renamed the house, previously known as Grande Maison, first to Pension Henchoz and then to Hôtel-Pension du Grand Chalet.

 Rodolphe Henchoz de Loës recognised the signs of the times.
 He wanted to take advantage of the potential of Switzerland's natural beauty, as already praised by Johann Wolfgang von Goethe on his travels there in 1775, 1779 and 1797.
 Johann Wolfgang von Goethe's widely read reports made Switzerland appear as a real place of longing.
 In addition, with the development of the railway and steam shipping, the travel activity of the European upper class had increased rapidly.
 With the Grand Chalet, Rodolphe Henchoz de Loës also had an ideal house, which, due to its size, was ideally suited to being converted into a hotel.
 The Hôtel-Pension du Grand Chalet was one of the first hotels in the area.